-One reason I would recommend this brand is because they have a huge variety of treats that are appropriate for both cats and dogs, and those who need to stay on a limited ingredient/single protein diet too.
+One reason I recommend this brand is because they have a huge variety of treats that are appropriate for both cats and dogs.
+Also, they are fine for those who need to stay on a limited ingredient/single protein diet too.

 Most common brands of treats, like Temptations, are purely junk.
 Don’t feed those, please (but I know some of you will anyway).

 The Vital Essentials treats & food toppers are freeze-dried.
 Freeze drying retains nutrients and allows food to have a longer shelf life.
 Something I really appreciate is that the freeze-dried products don’t have much if any smell to them.

 A unique product for cats is their freeze-dried minnow treats.
-A lot of pet owners on social media say their cats love the minnows.
-I will not be buying these as we are a fish-free household.
+Pet owners on social media say their cats love the minnows.
+I won’t buy these because we are a fish-free household.
 Although fish sure is pungent, and cats have such a strong sense of smell so they are enticing.

-Tip: if your cat won’t eat the dry treat, you can try soaking it in water to soften it.
-If they won’t eat it on its own soft, I would mix it with wet or raw food.
+Tip: if your cat won’t eat the dry treat, try soaking it in water to soften it.
+If they won’t eat it on its own soft, try mixing it with wet or raw food.

 FYI, a new treat labeled for dogs that they released not too long ago is called turkey ‘fries’.
 However, they are not referring to turkey-flavored french fries.
 Nope.
 That means testicles.
 Turkey testicles.
-People eat them too, often deep fried.
+Unbelievably, people eat them too, often deep fried.
 There is even a festival dedicated to them.
 Not sure that I would give those to a cat, though they would probably eat it.
 On the other hand, maybe they are fine for cats to eat?
 Honestly I don’t know.

 Vital Essentials makes another unique type of product called food toppers.
 These are essentially a powdered version of their freeze-dried foods.
 Toppers come in 4 flavors: beef, chicken, turkey & fish.

-I saw these when I was shopping at Bentley’s Pet Stuff and grabbed a bag to take a closer look at the package.
-It looked completely powdered but I could feel a whole uncrushed mini patty inside.
+I saw these at Bentley’s Pet Stuff and grabbed a bag to take a closer look at the package.
+It looks completely powdered but I felt a whole uncrushed mini patty inside.

-This brand is only available at select stores; you will NOT find in a big box store or grocery store or Target.
+This brand is only available at select stores; unfortunately you will NOT find them in a big box pet store, grocery store, or Target.

-Most stores that say they carry Vital Essentials just have the treats or freeze-dried products.
-The frozen raw is harder to find and I have only found it at Bentley’s Pet Stuff, online at Chuck & Don’s Delivers or Total Dog Company.
+Many stores say that they carry Vital Essentials but actually just have the treats or freeze-dried products.
+The frozen raw is hard to find in some places.
+I found it at Bentley’s Pet Stuff, online at Chuck & Don’s Delivers or Total Dog Company.
 Use the store locator on their website to find sellers near you.

-The cost will vary by where you buy it from, but I paid $2.99 for the 8 ounce Vital Cat chubs.
-They had a Rabbit chub that was around $4.99 but it appears to have been discontinued at Bentley’s.
+Of course the cost varies by where you buy it from, but I paid $2.99 for the 8 ounce Vital Cat chubs.
+The Rabbit chub was $4.99.

 The 6 pound bags of the patties range depending on flavor.
 I paid $33.99 for the chicken patties.

 The most expensive flavors are the beef and wild boar.
-I saw that those are around $45-ish and the duck is around $38.
+Those are $45-ish and the duck is $38.
 That is not too bad- it is similar to the Nature’s Variety Instinct patties for dogs.

-Would I recommend this product to a friend?
+Do I recommend this product?
 Yes to everything but the Vital Cat, because it contains dairy.
 Double yes to the treats & toppers.